Mega Menu

 Quiet Spaces

-Throughout Welcome Week, we have two main spaces that people can use when they need to get away from the crowd for a while.
+Bristol SU manages two sensory rooms that people can use when they need to get away from the crowd for a while.

-We also now have a Sensory Room in the Richmond Building!
-Opened in April 2025, the Richmond Building Sensory Room is located on the third floor on the South side of the building.
-The room features a variety of customisable LED lights, beanbags, weighted blankets, noise cancelling headphones and sensory toys!
+Both Sensory rooms feature a variety of customisable LED lights, beanbags, weighted blankets, noise cancelling headphones and sensory toys!
 It has blackout blinds so you can choose whether you want natural light, colourful LED lighting or a dark room to relax in!